Mitchell Marner Game Preview: Maple Leafs vs. Panthers

 - Marner had an assist in 50 of 80 games last season, with multiple assists in 13 of them.

-- He has an implied probability of 45.5% to go over his point total based on the odds.
+- Marner's odds on his points prop carry an implied probability of 45.5% that he hits the over.

-- The implied probability of Marner going over his assist prop bet, based on the odds, is 67.5%.
+- Given his moneyline odds, Marner has an implied probability of 67.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.